SkylerBurger/city_explorer/README.md

 07-19-2019 1.4.0
 - /yelp path is functioning and returning formatted JSON data from the Yelp API
 - /events path is functioning and returning formatted JSON data from the Eventbrite API
+- /movies path is functioning and returning formatted JSON data from the MovieDB API